 Good intranet managers regularly work on the structure of their platforms, merging related or competing content and investing in the ongoing maintenance of the search functionality (yes that's needed!).
 Unfortunately, there is usually limited budget for the care and maintenance of intranets.
 They are built once, often with big effort, and are then expected to run without much further investment.
 Needless to say, this doesn’t work.

-Employee directories, employee self-service, collaboration, search, unified communications, email, Office 365.
+Employee directories, employee self-service, collaboration, search, unified communications, email, Microsoft 365.

 Mobile intranets are evolving towards native apps too for push notifications, speed, and ease of use.
 Native apps will push standard solutions, because expenses are high for individual development and continuous maintenance.
+Still, intranet branding and name are important to build trust.
 Not everything has to be available on mobile phones because there is a barrier to dealing with documents on small screens.

 Training can only be afforded for admins and editors, minimal to non-training for part-time editors and information workers.
 The role of intranet editors regains importance: "Social tools" bring sustainable and positive change to the way project work is digitally supported.
 In the larger context—the enterprise—the results we see in the market are not convincing.
 Large-scale internal social platforms produce disorientation and a flood of often irrelevant information.